Sophie Muller

 Muller has also photographed still campaigns and cover art for albums, and provided photographs and art direction for concert tours, concert films, and commercials.

 Background

-Sophie Muller was born in London, but spent her early years on the Isle of Man.
+Muller was born in London, but spent her early years on the Isle of Man.
 After leaving secondary education, she returned to London to attend Central St Martins, gaining a Foundation Diploma in Art.
 She befriended Sade there; the two later worked together.

 Following her graduation, Muller went to the Royal College of Art to study for her Masters in Film and Television, where she made "Interlude" and "In Excelsis Deo" (In Adoration of God).
 The latter won the J. Walter Thompson Prize for creativity.

 Her trademark style of a singer or a band inside a dim room started with "I Need a Man" by Eurythmics, shot in 1987.

 Career

 Muller's first taste of professional film came working as a third assistant on the 1984 horror/thriller Company of Wolves.
 She then went on to work for International Film and Video, honoring her for her editing, producing, and directing skills.

 Muller's goal was to become a successful director in her own right, and her big break came through a chance meeting with John Stewart (brother of Eurythmics' Dave Stewart) and Billy Poveda of Oil Factory, an established film production company.

 She has directed over three hundred music videos and has been a longtime collaborator with Sophie Ellis-Bextor, No Doubt, Shakespears Sister, Garbage, Blur, Annie Lennox and Eurythmics.
 Her work with Annie Lennox won her a Grammy for the Diva video album.
 She also picked up an MTV Video Music Award for Lennox's 1992 hit "Why", and was also Grammy nominated for the Eurythmics' 1987 Savage video album.
 In total, Muller has directed over twenty videos for Lennox and Eurythmics and has a longstanding collaboration with producers Rob Small (UK) and Grant Jue (US).

 The video she directed for "Stay" by Shakespears Sister was spoofed by many British comedians at the time, including French & Saunders and Mr. Blobby, and won the BRIT Award and The Music Week Award for Best Video at both of the ceremonies' 1993 Awards.

 She has directed fifteen videos for Sophie Ellis-Bextor, including "Take Me Home", "Murder on the Dancefloor", "Catch You", two versions of "Music Gets the Best of Me" and "Love Is a Camera".